-The driving motivation of Dr. Denis Mukwege and the Panzi Hospital and Foundations family is to win the fight to end the brutal sexual violence against women and girls in Congo and in conflict settings everywhere around the world.
-To do so in Congo, and increasingly elsewhere, Panzi provides relief, recovery, and restorative opportunities for vulnerable communities, especially women and girls.
+The driving motivation of Dr. Denis Mukwege and the Panzi Hospital and Foundation family is the fight to end the brutal sexual violence against women and girls in Congo and in conflict settings around the world.
+To do so in Congo, Panzi provides relief, recovery, and restorative opportunities for vulnerable communities, especially women and girls.
 We believe that without addressing the root causes of violence directly, new survivors of sexual violence will continue to arrive on our Hospital's doorstep.